Global reaction to Trump withdrawing WHO funding

-(Reuters) - U.S. President Donald Trump has instructed his administration to temporarily halt funding to the World Health Organization (WHO) over its handling of the coronavirus pandemic.
+(Reuters) - U.S. President Donald Trump has instructed his administration to temporarily halt funding to the World Health Organization (WHO) over its handling of the COVID-19 disease pandemic.

 Trump said the WHO had “failed in its basic duty and it must be held accountable”.
-He said it promoted China’s “disinformation” about the virus that likely led to a wider outbreak.
+He said it promoted China’s “disinformation” about the coronavirus that was likely to have led to a wider outbreak of disease.

 The United States is the biggest overall donor to the Geneva-based WHO, contributing more than $400 million in 2019, roughly 15% of its budget.